February 21, 2018: City Council passes new 2018-2022 Strategic Plan.

 Now that the plan has been adopted, Council intends to review the 2018 budget.
 This review will determine if there are any adjustments needed to achieve the goals set out in the plan and find any possible efficiencies to reduce the tax burden on residents.

 The 2018-2022 Strategic Plan outlines Council's vision, principles, and strategic initiatives for the coming years.
 It was adopted by Council on February 20, 2018.
+Please note that Council may occasionally amend the plan.
+Amended versions are at the bottom of this page.

 Read the plan below: